Dugout canoe: Asia

+Dugout canoes are one of the most used traditional fishing vessels in India.
+Forest Department at Kolleru Lake held various contests with the dugout canoe among local fishing communities.
+In an era where the traditional canoe faces extinction, the boat race saw 22 participants.
+They also noted that within two decades, there were over 1,000 dugout canoes employed for fishing in the lake.
+Now, their count has dwindled to less than a hundred.

 Europe

 In ancient Europe many dugouts were made from linden wood, for several reasons.
 First, linden trees were abundant in the Paleolithic after the melting of the Weichselian glaciation and readily available.
 Secondly, linden grew to be one of the tallest trees in the forests of the time, making it easier to build longer boats.
 Linden wood also lends itself well to carving and doesn't split or crack easily.
 It is also lighter than most other tree types in European old-growth forests, and for this reason, boats made from linden wood have a better cargo capacity and are easier to carry.

 The Pesse canoe, found in the Netherlands, is a dugout which is believed to be the world's oldest boat, carbon dated to between 8040 BCE and 7510 BCE.
 Other dugouts discovered in the Netherlands include two in the province of North Holland: in 2003, near Uitgeest, dated at 617-600 BC; and in 2007, near Den Oever, dated at 3300-3000 BC.